Ritikkk-09/testApp/README.md

 Here I will create a separate branch with the name of the task name

-Push Update code are in pushUpdate branch
+React Native Push Update code are in pushUpdate branch